Why is business funding for women still an issue?

-According to a report by Harvard Business Review, women-led startups received only 2.3% of V.C. funding in 2020.
-With almost 12M female-owned firms worldwide, it may come as a shock that a mere 25% of female entrepreneurs seek funding for their businesses.
+According to a report by Harvard Business Review, women-led startups received only 2.3% of V.C. fundingfootnote 1 in 2020.
+With almost 12M female-owned firms worldwide, it may come as a shock that a mere 25% of women entrepreneurs seek funding for their businesses.

 Why does business funding remain a problem for women today?

 Most of us have a hidden bias we fail to acknowledge.
 You may have heard that we're more likely to like and trust those similar to us.
-According to Forbes, 80% of venture capitalists are male.
-Although not scientifically proven, it’s highly likely that gender bias plays a big role in these men funding other men, overlooking the female entrepreneurs also seeking funding.
+According to Forbes, 80% of venture capitalists (VCs) are malefootnote 2.
+Although not scientifically proven, it’s highly likely that gender bias plays a role in men funding other men, overlooking the female entrepreneurs who are also seeking business funding.